rubenrabb01/Digital-footprints-of-non-native-species-in-the-Iberian-Peninsula/PUBLIC_RELEASE_GUIDE.md

 Active validators are `Reviewer_A` for video validation and `Reviewer_B`/`Reviewer_D` for both video and keyword validation.
 The validation workflow writes summary tables and Figures S8-S9 under `outputs/`.

-## Before archiving

-Check that:

-- `data/paper_input/videos_validated.csv` has 1,895 unique `video_id` values.
-- Supplementary Figure S9 and validation tables are regenerated from the completed validation inputs.
-- Documentation refers to the final LABEL dataset as the internal workflow name for the final manually curated Iberia-relevant corpus.
-- No API keys, local paths, direct video URLs, original video IDs, or private validator names are included.

-## Suggested release note

-Release package for the revised manuscript.
-This version updates the final video-level corpus to 1,895 distinct videos, refreshes validation scripts and outputs, reorganises validation files under `data/validation_input/`, updates Supplementary Figure S9, and keeps the internal LABEL name only as a workflow label for the final manually curated Iberia-relevant corpus.